 A bit expensive

-There’s no doubt that subway tiles are popular, and now you can squeeze more into your kitchen with this magnetic knife holder.
-The two-sided design allows it to hold more knives and the clear shield makes the knife blades visible while keeping them protected from inevitable kitchen splashes and splatters.
-The “tile” is magnetized to hold the knives securely in place, which keeps them from bumping into each other and dulling the blades.
+This two-sided design from Schmidt Brothers is unique in that it allows you to store more knives, and the clear shield makes the knife blades visible while keeping them protected from inevitable kitchen splashes and splatters.
+The block is magnetized to hold the knives securely in place, which keeps them from bumping into each other.

 Size: 16.5 x 10.5 inches | Material: Multiple materials | Placement: Countertop